I want to share this article on impostor syndrome, thought spirals and an octopus on your face.

 Jeremy and (Dr Gillyanne)

 PS We’ve always supported singing teachers and singers who want to have more confidence in their own abilities.
 We attract some lovely people who want to do what they do and do it better, more consistently and with more fun.
-So if you’re aware of imposter syndrome as a singing teacher, check out the Online Singing Teacher Training here, or our 2-hour Popup Workshops here.
+So if you’re aware of imposter syndrome as a singing teacher, check out the 12 Hours To Better Singing Teaching online course here, or our Learning Lounge here.
 You get to ask us questions live throughout each course, and remember, there are no stupid questions, just things you want to clarify.

 PPS Yes, I did knit that Octopus – my first attempt at 5 needles and a lot of stabbed fingers later…